 Synonyms and other taxonomic changes

 Was known until 1971 as Vanessa carye.
-Typical V. carye is South American.
-The two are virtually identical, and morphological differences are minimal and possibly inconsistant.
-Opinions vary, and the distinction as separate species or not is debated, but it seems possible that V. annabella could eventually be placed back into V. carye, or considered a subspecies of it.
+Typical V. carye is presumed to be South American.
+The two are virtually identical; both molecular and morphological differences are minimal (and possibly inconsistent?).
+Opinions vary, and distinction as separate species or not is debated.
+It seems possible that V. annabella could eventually be placed back into V. carye as a synonym, or considered as a subspecies.
 Our butterfly can sometimes be found listed under either name.

-The west coast lady is the smallest of the three species.
-The forewings are more angular in appearance because of the squared wing tip.
-Marking wise, the dark stripes on the upper surface are narrow, like American lady.
-The second (subapical) bar on both surfaces of the forewing is orange in west coast lady, but white on painted lady.
-On the hindwings, there is more orange than painted lady and all four eyespots are equal in size and clearly filled in with blue.
+The Painted Lady averages somewhat larger.
+The forewings are more angular in appearance as compared to the other two "Lady" species, because of the squared wing tip.
+Marking-wise, the dark stripes on the upper surface are narrow, like American Lady.
+The second (subapical) bar on both surfaces of the forewing is orange in West Coast Lady, white on Painted Lady, and either color on American Lady.
+On the hindwings, there is more orange than Painted Lady and all four eyespots are equal in size and clearly filled in with blue.
+The American Lady only has two much larger eye spots on the hind wings.

-Comparison of the three painted lady species in America:
+Comparison of the three "Lady" species in America:

 West coast from British Columbia to Guatemala and east to Alberta, Dakotas, w.
 Nebraska, w.
 Kansas, w.
 Oklahoma, and w.
 Texas; through most of Mexico.
 Becoming rare at it's eastern limits, where it may not be a permanent resident.
 Some seasons it strays further east than others, and it may appear far east of its usual distribution.